Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Totally reducible spectral curves

-\begin{enumerate} \item The subscheme $Z_i\subset \spec$ is the image of its partial normalization $\wt{Z}_i\subset\specn_R$, on which the filtration will be given on each of the connected components.
-This restricts the proof to line bundles over connected curves $\specn_R$.
+First note that the subscheme $Z_i\subset \ol{X}_v$ appearing in the proof of Proposition \ref{pr description line bundles on V^nod} is the image of its partial desingularization $\wt{Z}_i\subset\wt{X}_R$, on which the filtration will be given on each of the connected components.
+This restricts the proof to line bundles over connected curves $\wt{X}_R$.

-\item So we may assume $\specn_R$ is connected and the ordering is $(\alpha_1,\dots, \alpha_n)$.
-We obtain a full flag in the same way, the difference with $iv)$ being that the ideal
+By the previous remark we may assume $\wt{X}_R$ is connected and $J$ is an ordering for $\{\alpha_1,\dots, \alpha_n\}$.
+We obtain a full flag in the same way as in the proof of Proposition \ref{pr description line bundles on V^nod}, the difference with this case being that the ideal

 depends on the ordering (and $R$) and so does